InnoDB transaction processing,

 When rows are modified or deleted, the rows and associated

-immediately after the transaction commits.
-The old data is
+the transaction commits.
+The old data is preserved until

-concurrently are finished, so that those transactions can
+finished, so that those transactions can access the previous

-access the previous state of modified or deleted rows.
-Thus,
+state of modified or deleted rows.
+Thus, a long-running

 When rows are modified or deleted within a long-running

 transaction, other transactions using the

 READ COMMITTED and